DEBATE, TRAIN, EVOLVE: Self Evolution of Language Model Reasoning: Datasets Details

+\textbf{GSM-Plus} \citep{li2024gsmpluscomprehensivebenchmarkevaluating} provides 2,400 adversarial variations of GSM8K problems designed to test robustness.
+These problems include more complex numerical values and additional reasoning steps compared to the original dataset.

+\textbf{MATH} \citep{hendrycks2021measuring} consists of 12,500 competition mathematics problems from AMC 10, AMC 12, AIME, and other competitions.
+Problems span topics from algebra to calculus with difficulty levels from 1 to 5.
+We use the standard splits of 7,500 training and 5,000 test problems.

-\paragraph{ARC} \cite{clark2018thinksolvedquestionanswering} comprises two subsets of multiple-choice science questions: \begin{itemize} \item \textbf{ARC-Easy}: Contains 2,251 train, 570 validation, and 2,376 test examples.
-These questions are answerable by most middle school students and test basic science knowledge. \item \textbf{ARC-Challenge}: Contains 1,119 train, 299 validation, and 1,172 test examples.
-These questions are more challenging and typically answered incorrectly by both retrieval-based algorithms and word co-occurrence algorithms. \end{itemize}
+\textbf{ARC} \citep{clark2018thinksolvedquestionanswering} includes science questions at two difficulty levels.
+ARC-Easy has 2,251 training, 570 validation, and 2,376 test questions answerable by middle school students.
+ARC-Challenge contains 1,119 training, 299 validation, and 1,172 test questions that are challenging for retrieval-based methods.

+\textbf{GPQA Main} \citep{rein2024gpqa} presents 448 graduate-level multiple-choice questions in biology, physics, and chemistry.
+These expert-written questions are designed to be ``Google-proof''- skilled non-experts achieve only 34\% accuracy despite unrestricted web access.
+We use this as a test-only benchmark.